awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-set-time.md

 1. Locate the time zone ID to assign to the instance\.

-1. Assign the time zone to the instance by using the following command:
+1. Assign to an alternate time zone by using the following command:

    ```
    tzutil /s "Pacific Standard Time"